 Among these are the Fantini Palace, the SS.
-Annunciation convent, and the San Michele Arcangelo church as well as works of art.
+Annunciation Convent, and the San Michele Arcangelo church which preserve works of artistic interest.

-Palazzo Fantini is a rural factory and manor house and also the most prestigious Tredoziese building.
-Built before 1500, in 1750 Lorenzo Maria Fantini decided to live there to give an adequate home to his family, who at the time owned 33 farms.
-The complex overlooks two courtyards that lead into a splendid Italian garden.
+Palazzo Fantini is a rural mill and manor house and also the most prestigious Tredoziese building.
+Built before 1500, in 1750 Lorenzo Maria Fantini decided to live there to give a suitable home to his family, who at the time owned 33 farms.
+The complex overlooks two courtyards that lead into a splendid Italian style garden.

 The Parish Church of San Michele (XII century), which hosts a Crucifix painted on wood from the Riminese school (XIV century), was originally built with a single aisle; in 1795 the two lateral aisles were added.